Abarnarajj/SEO-content-Rewritter-neural-Coders/README.md

 ## Key Features 🌟
 - **Web Crawling**: The tool crawls a webpage and extracts its content using `crawl4ai` 🌐.
 - **SEO Content Rewriting**: The extracted website content is used to optimize and rewrite input content for SEO improvements, keyword placement, and readability ✍️.
-- **Fast Execution**: The tool leverages `FAISS` for fast semantic content retrieval and `SentenceTransformer` for embedding and encoding text ⚡.
+- **Efficient Content Retrieval:** The tool utilizes FAISS for semantic content retrieval and SentenceTransformer for text embedding and encoding to ensure accurate and effective content processing ⚡.
 - **Generative AI**: `Ollama (DeepSeek)` is used to generate SEO-optimized content based on the extracted website knowledge 🤖.

 ## Tech Stack 🛠️